JeffCoster/merge/ex2.md

 }

 ```
-Merger requires the source data to be in hierachical form, rather than this flat representation.
+Merger requires the source data to be in hierarchical form, rather than this flat representation.
 For the purposes of this example
-a section of the hierarchy was manually transposed to be hierarhical.
+a section of the hierarchy was manually transposed to be hierarchical.
 On a real project, there would be two options:

-1) arrange for the service to return the json results in hierarchical format
+1) arrange for the service to return the JSON results in hierarchical format

-2) use browser or node JS code to transpose the results, prior to merger being invoked
+2) use browser or Node.js code to transpose the results, prior to merger being invoked

-The following snippet shows the hierachical form of the source data, as required by merger and this example:
+The following snippet shows the hierarchical form of the source data, as required by merger and this example:

 ```JavaScript
 export const taxonomy = [